-Happy Land highlights the aftermaths of Lorelle's misconception and ignorance of narratives of her family memories and ancestral heritage.
+Happy Land highlights the aftermaths of Lorelle's misconception and ignorance of the narratives of her family memories and ancestral heritage.
 When Lorelle Lovejoy, Nikki's mother, turns eighteen, her mother asks her for help to pay the property taxes.
-But she refuses to pay and leaves her mother in North Carolina and goes for unclear adventures.
-Lorelle's disinterest in everything land ownership stands for is expressed in her taking the family history carried through storytelling for fairy tales.
+But she refuses to pay and leaves her mother in North Carolina and disappears.
+Lorelle's disinterest in everything about land ownership stands for means she takes the family history carried through storytelling for fairy tales.
 Had she cherished her cultural heritage, the Lovejoy family might not have lost their land.
 For too long, she has denied the existence of a queen and king on the land as her ancestors.
-Consequently, these ideologies lead to the loss of family memories and as results a lot of tales come "from some 1950s pamphlet" (Perkins-Valdez, ch.
-20).
-In addition, these create a disconnection between her daughter Nikki and her identity and ancestral heritage.
-What she expresses by saying "I'm learning new things about myself each day.
-I had a late start, but there is time to make it up" (Perkins-Valdez, ch.
-"Epilogue").
-Furthermore, physically, these words "a late start" reflects her late access to education, freedom, and autonomy.

-Because historically she ever knew anything about her ancestors till she turns almost forty years old.
+Her neglect results into the loss of family memories and property.
+In addition, her neglect creates a disconnection between her daughter Nikki and ancestral heritage and she never knew anything about her ancestors until she turns almost forty years.
 These gaps triggered from Lorelle's obliquity create a decline in the trail of her ancestral heritage.
-To that end, the family loses forty-six acres due to the transgenerational disconnection between the matriarchs (Rita, Lorelle and Nikki).
+Because of her neglect, the family loses forty-six acres due to the transgenerational disconnection between the matriarchs.
 In conclusion, the Lovejoy family's inability to preserve their ancestral land heritage in its entirety can be attributed to a deficiency in intergenerational transmission of narratives.
 For many African Americans, a deep sense of "cultural homelessness" arises from the erasure or marginalization of black people's historical contributions, despite their ancestors playing a foundational role in the building of the nation.
 In response to this exclusion, Langston Hughes powerfully reclaims his sense of ownership and belonging this profound declaration, "I, too, am America" (Hughes).
-Hugue's statement underscores the urgency of preserving and sharing stories, as it is through such narratives that the past is connected to the present, empowering generations to gain awareness, honor, and uphold their heritage, preventing it from being lost to oblivion.
+Hughes's statement underscores the urgency of preserving and sharing stories, as it is through such narratives that the past is connected to the present, empowering generations to gain awareness, honor, and uphold their heritage, preventing it from being lost to oblivion.

-For the Lovejoys, a true way forward means aligning their personal path and vision with collective ancestral narratives, a stark contrast to the paradoxical reliance on official channels in contemporary America-channels often designed by those who perpetuated their marginalization "To tell you the truth, I don't know what to believe...
-And I've heard tales about a king and a queen, but a lot of it comes from some 1950s pamphlet" (Perkins-Valdez, ch.
-20).
-As results, it has become difficult for Nikki as well as for many Blacks to maintain their ancestral memories, because "there is no systematic attempt to maintain tradition or memories of ancestors who have come from elsewhere" (Carsten 1995: 320).
+For the Lovejoys, a true way forward means aligning their personal path and vision with collective ancestral narratives, a stark contrast to the paradoxical reliance on official records in contemporary America, records often designed by those who perpetuated their marginalization.
+The result of the official records taught in schools is that it has become difficult for Nikki as well as for many Blacks to keep the memories of their ancestors, since "there is no systematic attempt to maintain tradition or memories of ancestors who have come from elsewhere" (Carsten 320).

-Like Mother Rita did, who fights to her last breath holding on to her family land, challenging metanarratives on Black people requires an active participation in constructing a sense of contemporary social belonging, enabling individuals to counter marginalization.
-As a historical account, for Tullius, custodians "[must] properly preserve a family story by carefully transmitting the content and significance of the story to following generations" (187).
+Like Mother Rita did, who fights to her last breath holding on to her family land, challenging metanarratives on Black people, requires an active participation in constructing a sense of contemporary social belonging, enabling individuals to counter marginalization.
+As a historical account, for Tuli, custodians must "properly preserve a family story by carefully transmitting the content and significance of the story to following generations" (187).
 Narrative preservation and transmission is vital to entitlement to belonging and the fight for equality.